 A necessary stage before the courtroom, we educate our clients on probate interrogatories from our professional experience dealing with them.
 These can apply to special interrogatories in areas such as trustee removal or be used in general cases.
-For most people, we find it especially helpful when they can view sample interrogatories for probate so they can understand what lies ahead and be at ease.
+For most people, we find it especially helpful when they can view some sample probate interrogatories so they can understand what lies ahead and be at ease.

 What are Interrogatories?

 Interrogatories are a set of questions presented on a formal document regarding the case at hand.
 However, they are not allowed to force legal conclusions but rather ask specific questions about what occurred, giving the judge the ultimate decision.